Life-threatening emergencies on the river:

 Performance against the objectives set within the Marine Safety Plan 2024 will be continually monitored, evaluated and reported on throughout the period.
 Performance will be internally monitored on a monthly basis, by the Marine Management Team, who may set additional actions if performance falls below expectations.

-The Authority’s Marine Compliance Department will produce and publish bi-annual and annual performance reports each calendar year.
+The Authority’s Marine Governance Department will produce and publish bi-annual and annual performance reports each calendar year.
 Upon conclusion of the period, a final report will be published to evaluate performance against each objective set in the plan.
 Bi-annual, annual and final reports will be made available to the public on the Authority’s website (www.pla.co.uk).